splunk/public-o11y-docs/rum/error-aggregates.rst

 Connect source files
 ------------------------------------------------------------------------------------------

 The information in most raw crash stack traces is not fully human-readable.
 To make a stack trace readable, you must provide platform-specific mapping information that translates that stack trace into human-readable form.
-You can either upload mapping information now ("on-demand”) or at the time that you instrument your mobile application:
+You can either upload mapping information now ("on-demand”) or as part of your application's CI pipeline:

 * To upload mapping files now, select :guilabel:`Add dSYMs` for iOS applications or :guilabel:`Add a mapping file` for Android applications on this dashboard.
-* To upload mapping files at instrumentation time, see :ref:`add-dsyms` for iOS applications or :ref:`add-mapping-file` for Android applications.
+* To upload mapping files as part of your application's CI pipeline, see :ref:`add-dsyms` for iOS applications or :ref:`add-mapping-file` for Android applications.